Hiraoka-Group/rsu-project-doc/docs/_sources/rsuanalyzer/examples.rst.txt

 In this example, the RSU of the trimeric ring "RLFFRLFFRLFF" with theta of 34 degrees is calculated.
 Delta is set to 87 degrees by default, but you can change it by specifying the delta argument, e.g., :python:`ra.calc_rsu("RLFFRLFFRLFF", 34, 90)`.

 .. seealso::
-   For more information, please refer to the documentation of the function. :func:`rsuanalyzer.core.calc_rsu.calc_rsu`
+   See the documentation of the function for more information.

+   - :func:`rsuanalyzer.calc_rsu <rsuanalyzer.core.calc_rsu.calc_rsu>`

 2. Make a Ranking